Table of Contents

 - Poor muscle tone.
 This makes it harder for them to learn to roll over, sit up and walk.
 Physical therapy can help with these problems.

 - Heart defects.
 About half of babies who have Down syndrome also have a heart problem.
 An ultrasound exam of your baby’s heart will show any defects.
 Surgery may be necessary to fix the heart problems associated with Down syndrome.

 - Digestive problems.
 Some babies who have Down syndrome have problems swallowing.
 Others may have blockages in their intestines.
 Surgery may be necessary to fix these problems.
 Once they are fixed, they usually cause no further harm.
 Children are more likely to have Celiac disease.
 This causes intestinal problems when they eat gluten, a protein in wheat.

 - Hearing problems.
 Up to 75% of children with Down syndrome have problems with their hearing.
-They need regular hearing screenings and might need to have the problems corrected.
+They need regular hearing screenings and may need to have hearing problems corrected.

 - Blood disorders.
 Those with Down syndrome are more likely to have blood problems.
 These could include anemia (low iron) and polycythemia (high levels of red blood cells).
 Children with Down syndrome are more likely to develop leukemia (cancer of the white blood cells).

 - Premature aging.
 Adults with Down syndrome can develop health problems normally caused by aging.
 These include dementia, memory loss, high cholesterol, diabetes, cataracts, and early menopause.

 - Learning disabilities.
 At birth, it isn’t possible to tell how smart a baby who has Down syndrome will be.
 Intelligence ranges from low normal to very slow to learn.